JoinMarket-Org/joinmarket/README.txt

  do this for two wallet seeds, one for each taker and maker seeds are taken as a command line argument

-2. join irc.freenode.net #joinmarket and run both testtaker.py and maker.py
+2. join irc.freenode.net #joinmarket-pit-test and run both testtaker.py and maker.py

 3. when both bots join and have announced their orders, use this command to start a coinjoining